rmsrob/stcp/README.md

 # stcp

-> A simple TCP chat server with auto a single reply.
+> A simple TCP chat server with auto "I have spoken" reply.

 ## Install
 ### Prerequisite